Getting Started Integration

 curl -I http://127.0.0.1:8000/demo2/

-You should see HTTP 200 responses, indicating your Django core is working.
-The pages will show Django's default template until we integrate the Metronic templates in the next section.
+You should see HTTP 200 responses.
+The pages will show Django's default template until templates are integrated.

 Integrate Styles

-Now it's time to integrate the Metronic HTML templates and styling into your Django project.
-We'll copy the necessary assets, convert HTML templates to Django templates, and set up proper static file handling to bring your Metronic designs to life.
+Integrate Metronic HTML templates and styling into your Django project.
+Convert HTML to Django templates and set up static file handling.

 This section assumes you have completed the "Create Django Project" and "Integrate Core" steps.
 Make sure you have the Metronic HTML files available for copying assets and templates.